zverok/zverok.github.io/index.md

 ## Short list of programming and related skills

-* Writing (mostly) in Ruby, 8 years of commercial Ruby programming; only non-Rails experience (only basic knowledge of Rails ecosystem)
+* Writing (mostly) in Ruby, 8 years of commercial Ruby programming; only non-Rails experience (very basic knowledge of Rails ecosystem)
 * Fairly good (though outdated) knowledge of PHP, and fairly strong disgust
 * A long time ago I was a C++ expert, in love with template metaprogramming and stuff
 * To a certain amount, also know (= have been writing production code): Pascal (Delphi), Python, JavaScript, VBA
 * Can read code in almost any popular language, including exotic ones, can learn a new programming language to "reading and understanding" level very fast (and glad to do so)
-* Very good at R&D tasks, prototyping, architecture, data extraction, legacy code understanding and refactoring
+* Very good at R&D tasks, prototyping, architecture, data extraction, legacy code understanding and refactoring, representation of complex data
-* Generally prefer writing compact solutions for complex problems over large and cool solutions of simple problems
+* Generally prefer writing compact solutions for complex problems over large and cool solutions for simple problems

 * Ruby framework of choice - Sinatra (and Grape occasionally)
 * SQL database - MySQL (no experience with any other), no fear of database design, normalization and denormalization (and making decisions between them), though, far from DBA level